 Well, I decided that, when I had a daughter, I would talk about things openly.
 Have discussions.
 Talk about everything.
 But I hadn’t counted on her getting her period at age 11.
-I was caught off guard when my young daughter pulled me into the bathroom, shut the door and whispered the news to me.
+I was caught off guard when my young daughter pulled me into the bathroom, shut the door, and whispered the news to me.
 I had missed my moment.

 To make matters worse, she didn’t want to discuss this matter with ANYONE.
 And she didn’t want any information from me.
 She covered her ears when I tried to give advice or share my own experiences.

-“Why should I listen to you, you’re stupid and I hate you!” she screamed – struck suddenly by a severe case of hormones.
+“Why should I listen to you?
+You’re stupid and I hate you!” she screamed – struck suddenly by a severe case of hormones.
 “And it’s all your fault that I’m now completely covered with pimples!” she added as she stormed into her room and slammed the door.

 Adding insult to injury, I was developing insomnia and mood swings.
 “If you’re turning on your brat switch, watch out!
 Because right now I could make the Wicked Witch of the West seem like Mary Poppins!”
 I hollered back in response.
-I gritted my teeth, clenched my fists and began to feel like my face was on fire.
+I gritted my teeth, clenched my fists, and began to feel like my face was on fire.
 Now we were both crying hysterically.

 I am only 46 years old!
 Hey, I thought this happened to women in their 50s!
 So, of course… what else?
 I called my sister!
-She lent me a book about menopause.
+She loaned me a book about menopause.
 And joy of joys, I learned that this transitional phase could last for a decade or more!
 After reading some of the book, a light bulb finally clicked on in my head.
 No wonder my nightgown was covered in sweat.
 No wonder I was getting weird headaches.
 The hot flashes, the irregular periods – they were all symptoms of peri-menopause.

-I wasn’t prepared for either of our “changes.”
-My mild mannered, sweet, little girl was suddenly turning into the queen of mean on a monthly basis, while I was morphing into a red-hot menopausal ball of fire.
+I wasn’t prepared for either of our “changes”: My mild-mannered, sweet, little girl was suddenly turning into the queen of mean on a monthly basis, while I was morphing into a red-hot menopausal ball of fire.

 “Why don’t we let Princess Pimples and the Queen B duke it out on their own.
 Don’t we have to help a neighbor move some furniture or something?” my son asked my husband.

 “Oh yeah.
 At least you get to leave for college next year.
-I’ll be stuck here in Hormone Hell for the duration,” lamented my mild mannered spouse, ushering my son outside to find refuge next door.
+I’ll be stuck here in Hormone Hell for the duration,” lamented my mild-mannered spouse, ushering my son outside to find refuge next door.